 Romualdez asks Ombudsman to halt probe against him over 'prejudgment'

-Romualdez, through his lawyers' letter to Ombudsman Jesus Crispin Remulla, cited that the Ombudsman and Assistant Ombudsman Mico Clavano already tagged him a master plunderer in connection with alleged anomalous flood control projects when there is no criminal case filed against him yet.
+Romualdez, in a letter sent by his lawyers to Ombudsman Jesus Crispin Remulla, said that the latter and Assistant Ombudsman Mico Clavano already tagged him a master plunderer in connection with alleged anomalous flood control projects, when there is no criminal case filed against him yet.

 "Given the public statements made by the Honorable Ombudsman and Assistant Ombudsman Clavano, there is a reasonable certainty that any fact-finding investigation will be a mere formality, regardless of the actual evidence or the lack thereof.
 It is readily apparent that the Honorable Ombudsman had already made its determination to prosecute Rep. Romualdez for plunder, and any investigation to be conducted would be a mere fishing expedition to support a foregone conclusion," Romualdez's lawyers said.